Nagelsmann leads first Germany training at Euro 2024 headquarters

 Last players to join next week

-They are to be available for the final tune-up match on June 7 against Greece in Mönchengladbach.
+They are to be available for the final tune-up match against Greece in Mönchengladbach.

-Germany start the Euros on home soil against Scotland on June 14.
-They also face Hungary and Switzerland in the group stage as they hope to go all the way to the final in Berlin on July 14.
+Germany face Scotland, Hungary and Switzerland in the Euro 2024 group stage as they hope to go all the way to the final in Berlin on July 14.